GerritCodeReview/modules_cache-chroniclemap/src/main/resources/Documentation/migration.md

 ## Migration from H2 Caches

-This module provides an SSH command to help converting existing cache from H2 to chronicle-map, which requires the `Administrate Server` capability to be executed.
+This module provides an HTTP endpoiny to help converting existing cache from H2 to chronicle-map, which requires the `Administrate Server` capability to be executed.